SynergieOfficial/L2V-Visualizer/README.md

 ## Known Issues
 - Fixtures render but attributes do not update from DMX frames (working on it!).
 - Settings menu may need some small CSS/JS improvements for better UX.
+- Bug in current version, NIC selection dropdown is empty

 ---